Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Introduction

-In this work, we detail a method for the quantification of the energy fluence and its uncertainty, exploiting a solid statistical background based on Rice distributions, as described in sec.\ \ref{sec:rice_theo}.
-The same statistical background has already been used within the ANITA experiment to achieve an estimation of the fluence in the frequency domain by employing fitting procedures\cite{Schoorlemmer_2016}.
-Our method is based on the estimation of the fluence in the frequency domain, too, i.e., provides access to a frequency-dependent fluence estimation.
+So far, the conventional way of reconstructing the signal energy fluence consisted of estimating and subtracting the noise fluence in the time domain \cite{Glaser_thesis}.
+This way of treating the noise leads to a non-negligible reconstruction bias at low SNR values.
+To mitigate potential reconstruction bias, especially in the case of electromagnetic energy, a minimum required SNR value can be introduced as a prerequisite to using data from a given antenna.
+This approach is used, for example, in references \cite{xmx_PRD, MarvinARENA2024, MaxEnergyScaleARENA2024}, where a cut is applied at the electric field level for inclusion of a given antenna station.
+One of the aims of this work is to diminish the reconstruction bias allowing the lowering and, ideally, removal of the need for an SNR cut.
+Furthermore, the uncertainties derived from the noise-subtraction method are known to be underestimated \cite{AERA_energy_PRD, Felix_thesis, MarvinARENA2024}.
+In this work, we detail a method for the quantification of the energy fluence and its uncertainty, exploiting a solid statistical background based on Rice distributions.
+The same statistical background has already been used within the ANITA experiment to achieve an estimation of the fluence in the frequency domain by employing fitting procedures \cite{Schoorlemmer_2016}.
+Our method is based on estimating the fluence in the frequency domain, too, i.e., providing access to a frequency-dependent fluence estimation.
 Since the spectral shape can be described more easily than the pulse shape in the time domain, the method presented here can be further developed by combining it with the information derived from spectral modeling \cite{Nikos_ICRC2023}.
 In the following, we validate the Rice-distribution method and compare it to the so-far widely adopted noise subtraction method.
 The bias of the reconstructed fluence as a function of the SNR will be discussed, as well as the evaluation of the uncertainties.